 If you are familiar with different kinds of golf balls you will know that there are a lot of variables that affect how long a golf ball will fly.

 There are balls that are designed for accuracy, control, rolling, optimal compression, etc. There are also different weights, constructions and surface finishes that all affect how the ball behaves.

 If you hit different types of golf balls with the exact same force the ranges will vary greatly.
 But which one will go the longest distance?
 Read on to find out.

 Longest Recreational Golf Ball for Seniors

-If you are a casual player looking to simply add some extra yards to your swings and don’t care about competition regulations, my recommendation are the MG Senior golf balls.
+If you are a casual player looking to simply add some extra yards to your swings and don’t care about competition regulations, my recommendation are the MG Senior golf balls (affiliate link).